* Required Fields

 Teaching with the News

-Students explore the Arab-Israeli conflict, the significance of oil, the Arab Spring, and other issues that shape U.S. ties to the Middle East.
+Students analyze the mix of U.S. interests and values at play and explore the rise of ISIS, the history of Iran's nuclear program, and other issues that shape U.S. ties to the Middle East.

 Our workshops are designed to introduce teachers to Choices curriculum units and our approach to teaching current and historical international issues.

 Teaching with the News Lesson